Zeta Functions of F1-buildings: Introduction

 In the middle between the geometry of the full Bruhat-Tits building and the spherical geometry, which may be considered as the local geometry of an apartment, there is the geometry of a single apartment and its affine Weyl group.
 If the field of one element is the analogue of the residue field of a non-archimedean field, then the geometry of a single apartment should correspond to a ``non-archimedean field in characteristic one''.
 In order to fix terms we shall write $\Q_1$.
 It appears that the approach via monoids of \cite{F1} yields an explanation whereby $\Q_1$ is the infinite cyclic group and one can describe the building of $\PGL_n(\Q_1)$ in terms of lattices in perfect analogy to the case of a non-archimedean field.

 Another strand of investigations, which is connected to $\F_1$-theory in this paper, is the theory of generalized Ihara zeta functions.
 The Ihara zeta function for a finite graph is defined as an Euler product over closed cycles in the graph.
-It turns out to be a polynomial and can be expressed in terms of the characteristic function of the adjacency operator, this latter fact being known under the name \e{Ihara formula}.
-For higher dimensional buildings, the question for a generalized Ihara formula is still open.
-For the case of the group $\PGL_3$, see \cite{KangLi}.
-In Section \ref{SecIhara}, we present a formula of this type for $\F_1$-buildings.
+Its reciprocal turns out to be a polynomial and can be expressed in terms of the characteristic function of the adjacency operator, this latter fact being known under the name \e{Ihara formula}.
+Due to the complicated simplicial structure of higher dimensional building, there is no general formulation or conjecture of Ihara formula for higher dimensional building.
+The only known cases are $\PGL_3$ and $\PGSP_4$, see \cite{KL,KangLi,FLW}.